Spa Business Plan Template & Example

 Functional Roles

-[Company name] will carry out its day-to-day operations primarily on an appointment basis.
+[Spa name] will carry out its day-to-day operations primarily on an appointment basis.
 Walk-in clients will be served by the earliest available specialist, but priority will be given to clients who called ahead.
-In the meantime, waiting customers can divert themselves in the lounge, which features television and current popular magazines.
+In the meantime, waiting customers can entertain themselves in the lounge, which features television and current popular magazines.

-In order to execute on [Company Name]’s business model, the Company needs to perform several functions.
+To execute [Spa Name]’s business model, the spa needs to perform several functions.
 The majority of employees will assist in upselling customers in addition to the primary functions as cosmetologists and masseuses.
 [Company name] anticipates using the services of X employees, divided into the following roles.

 Service Functions